 - 15. The Designated Safeguarding Lead has undertaken Child Protection training and training in inter-agency working and will attend refresher training at two yearly intervals.
 The Deputy Designated Safeguarding Lead with responsibilities for Child Protection issues, as detailed in this policy, will also undertake this same training. - 16.
-The Headteacher, staff and volunteers undertake training in Child Protection and Safeguarding and this is updated at least annually. - 17.
+All staff, governors and volunteers undertake training in Child Protection and Safeguarding and this is updated at least annually.
+This is bespoke to the remit of the role. - 17.
 Records of training will be monitored by Governors. - 18.
 Every year at the beginning of the school year, all staff and volunteers who work in the school are reminded of the provisions in this Child Protection and Safeguarding Policy. - 19.
-Every recruitment panel includes at least one member of staff who has undergone safer recruitment training under the scheme currently operated by The Children's Workforce Development Council, with refresher training every three years. - 20.
-The Governors will receive appropriate and up-to-date Child Protection and safer recruitment training to ensure they have the knowledge and information needed to perform their functions and understand their responsibilities.
-Refresher training will occur every three years and courses can be externally sourced where required. - 21.
-If they have not attended the general staff training, temporary and voluntary staff who work with children are made aware of the School's arrangements for safeguarding and their responsibilities as above whilst they are waiting to attend the next available safeguarding course. - 22.
-The School Office will keep a central record of all safeguarding training undertaken by members of staff, Governors and others. - 23.
-The Designated Safeguarding Lead and Deputies will attend the Multi Agency DSL Network Meetings to obtain multi-level training and share good practice within the DSL community of RBWM.
+Every recruitment panel includes at least one member of staff who has undergone safer recruitment training, with refresher training every three years. - 20.
+The Governors will receive appropriate and up-to-date Child Protection and safer recruitment training to ensure they have the knowledge and information needed to perform their functions and understand their responsibilities. - 21.
+If they have not attended the initial staff training, temporary and voluntary staff who work with children are made aware of the school's arrangements for safeguarding and their responsibilities. - 22.
+The School will keep a central record of all safeguarding training undertaken by members of staff, Governors and others. - 23.
+The Designated Safeguarding Lead and Deputies will attend the Multi Agency DSL Network Meetings and share good practice within the DSL community of RBWM. - 24.
+There is a planned programme of training throughout the year.